Ground Zero — Chapter 10 — The Elephant in the Room

 He never allowed anyone to change the playing field of discussion.
 For example, one elder started asking if all this discussion is another manifestation of metaphysics.
 Metaphysics is a branch of philosophy that studies the fundamental nature of reality, including existence as well as objects and their properties.
 His answer was a gruff: “I don’t know metaphysics,” and he moved on to something else.

-What spirit was emerging was one of God that people were unfamiliar with of being “foundation” and a substance that was “God.”
+What spirit was emerging was one of God that people were unfamiliar with of being “foundation” and "substance" that was “God.”
 We know we are made in God’s image, but that identification is only for us, who have only a tiny portion of the theological data.
 For some, this theater of God was devastating because God is very personal.
 We talk to Him and have a relationship with Him.

 Guy Swenson joins the fray